d0x2f/Animate/README.md

   * Using this pre-organisation the pipeline can store all drawable buffers into a single indexed buffer.
   * Calls to drawable's set\_model\_matrix, set\_color, etc. can trigger an update of only the relevant sections of the buffer.

-## Requirements
+## Build Requirements

+* Autotools
+* Python 3
-* Vulkan library and vulkan compatible hardware
+* Vulkan SDK and vulkan compatible hardware
-* GTK3, GTKMM3
 * [libtaquinsolve](https://github.com/d0x2f/libtaquinsolve)

 ## Resources